Optimal Routing for Delay-Sensitive Traffic in Overlay Networks: Optimal Policy Design

+The first component of the scheme is composed of Q-learning iterations~\cite{sutton}.
+The price iterations rely on solving the dual problem corresponding to~\eqref{dualfun} using gradient-descent iterations, in which the estimated value of the gradient $\frac{\partial D}{\partial \lambda_\ell}$ is used.
+The scheme can be shown to converge to optimal values, and a detailed proof is provided in Appendix A.3. \begin{theorem} [Link-Level Queue Control] Consider the iterative scheme~\eqref{tts}-\eqref{tts1} that performs the Q-learning~\eqref{tts} and the price iterations~\eqref{tts1} simultaneously, on different timescales.
+Assume that for the CMDP~\eqref{cmdp}-\eqref{cmdp1}, there exists a policy $\pi$ under which the delay bounds are satisfied.
+Then, the iterative scheme ~\eqref{tts}-\eqref{tts1} converges, thereby yielding the optimal link prices $\bm{\lambda}^\star$, and the optimal routing policy $\pi^\star(\bm{\lambda}^\star)$.
+Thus, it solves the CMDP~\eqref{cmdp}-\eqref{cmdp1}, i.e., it keeps the average queue lengths on each link $\ell$ bounded by the threshold $B_\ell$. \end{theorem}

-\section{Adaptively Tuning average Queue bounds $B_\ell$}
+\subsection{Adaptively Tuning average Queue bounds $B_\ell$}

-The scheme~\eqref{tts}-\eqref{tts1} developed in Section~\ref{sec:fld} keeps the average delays bounded by thresholds $\{B_\ell\}_{\ell\in E}$ that have been provided by the network operator.
-However, it works only if the thresholds $\{B_\ell\}_{\ell\in E}$ are achievable.
+The results, and the scheme~\eqref{tts}-\eqref{tts1} of Section~\ref{sec:dba} works only if the thresholds $\{B_\ell\}_{\ell\in E}$ are achievable.
 Thus, while developing the scheme we had implicitly assumed that the overlay knew that the link-level average queue threshold profile $\{B_\ell\}_{\ell\in E}$ could be met, and thereafter it could utilize the Algorithm of Theorem~\ref{th:2} in order to meet the delay requirements.

 But, the assumption that the overlay is able to characterize the set of achievable thresholds $\{B_\ell\}_{\ell\in E}$ is hard to justify in practice.
 Characterization of the set of achievable $\{B_\ell\}_{\ell\in E}$ is difficult because of the complex dependencies between various link-level delays.
 Furthermore, in order to calculate the average delay performance for any fixed policy $\pi$, the overlay needs to know the underlay characteristics, which we assume are unknown to the overlay.
-Thus, in this section, we devise an adaptive scheme that measures the link prices $\lambda_\ell$ that result when the scheme~\eqref{tts}-\eqref{tts1} is applied to the network, and utilizes them to iteratively tune the delay thresholds $B_\ell$ until an achievable vector $\bm{B}$ satisfying $\sum_{\ell}B_\ell=B$ is obtained.
+Thus, in this section, we devise an adaptive scheme that measures the link prices $\lambda_\ell$ that result when the scheme~\eqref{tts}-\eqref{tts1} is applied to the network, and utilizes them to iteratively tune the delay thresholds $B_\ell$ until an achievable vector $\bm{B}=\{B_{\ell}\}_{\ell\in E}$ satisfying $\sum_{\ell}B_\ell=B$ is obtained.
 The key feature of the resulting scheme \emph{is that it does not require the knowledge of the underlay network characteristics}.
 It increases the bounds $B_\ell$ for links with ``higher prices", and decreases $B_\ell$ for links with ``lower prices", while simultaneously ensuring that the new bounds sum up to $B$.